raywilfong/Stm8Template/README.md

-# Ray's STM8 Clion Template
+# Ray's STM8 CLion Template

 ## About:
 This template is designed for quick startup of STM8 Microcontroller development projects in CLion.
 It uses current best